 The primary sign of an antalgic or painful gait is the reduced amount of time spent in the stance phase.
 This is because people do not want to spend any more time than necessary on a foot that is causing them pain.
-While the stance phase is usually divided equally between the two legs, someone with a painful foot will spend substantially less “time on the injured foot, perhaps only 20-30% of their gait rather than 50%.
+While the stance phase is usually divided equally between the two legs, someone with a painful foot will spend substantially less time on the injured foot, perhaps only 20-30% of their gait rather than 50%.
 Another sign of painful gait is a decreased stride length, which results from patients not wanting to push off from their painful foot as powerfully as normal.
-So, one stride tends to be much longer than the other.
+Therefore, one stride tends to be much longer than the other.

 High Steppage Gait

 Another example of an abnormal gait is a high-steppage gait pattern.
 This form of walking is seen in patients whose anterior compartment muscles do not function normally (ex.
 Patients with a drop foot).
 This lack of anterior muscle compartment functioning causes the foot to slap onto the ground during the heel strike phase of walking.
 Patients normally respond to this problem by bending their knee more than normal during the swing phase of gait (the time when the foot is off the ground) to lift the foot higher off the ground.
-One type of treatment for this type of gait abnormality is to fit the patient with an AFO (Ankle Foot Orthosis), which is a rigid brace that keeps the foot locked in a 90 degree.
+One type of treatment for this type of gait abnormality is to fit the patient with an AFO (Ankle Foot Orthosis), which is a rigid brace that keeps the foot locked in a 90 degree angle.